 In 2018, the City will be breaking ground on the long-anticipated mixed-use parking structure at W. Troy and Allen.
 Visit www.parkferndale.com for the latest information.

-The proposed, two-phase development just south of Ferndale High School is currently being discussed at the Planning Commission level.
-A community update meeting is planned for late April, and details will be shared as soon as they are available.
+The proposed development just south of Ferndale High School is currently being discussed at the Planning Commission level.
 Current information on environmental conditions and other project elements is available at the Ferndale Public Library in printed form, or electronically upon request.
-Contact 248-546-2525, extension 113 for more information.
+Visit the Development Projects page, or contact 248-546-2525, extension 113 for more information.

 In May of 2013, the Ferndale Downtown Development Authority and the City of Ferndale partnered to improve the infrastructure and unify the streetscape and ambiance of West Nine Mile in downtown Ferndale.Over the course of the summer, much of the antiquated water main was updated, the road was reduced in width to accommodate on-street parking, and bike sharrows were added to promote and accomodate multiple modes of transportation.
 Park benches, trees, and new green spaces were also installed to provide a buffer between traffic and the newly constructed wider sidewalks.
 The new streetscape has helped the rest of West 9 Mile sync perfectly running east to Woodward.